tobHai/cdc-talk/slides.md

 <!--
   More robust than hand crafted solution
-  Tested by the community/used in high volume scenarios
-  Application does not need to know anything about it (legacy modernization)
+  Tested by the community/used in big systems Application does not need to know anything about it (legacy modernization)
   Add more data stores easily - simply consume events somewhere else -->